reefmajumder/Quantium_Virtual_Experience/README.md

 Use analytics and insights from Modules 1 and 2 to prepare a report for the client, the Category Manager.

-Commercial thinking, Presentation skills, Communication Skills
+Skills Gained: Commercial thinking, Presentation skills, Communication Skills
 ---

 ### Code and Resources Used